-So you’ve decided you want to replace your flooring, before you start picking out new flooring it’s important that you choose the kind that’s best suited for each room.
+So you’ve decided you want to replace your Ottawa flooring, before you start picking out new flooring it’s important that you choose the kind that’s best suited for each room.

 All Over The House

 Laminate: Ottawa laminate flooring is inexpensive, scratch-resistant, easy to clean and can look like real wood or tile.
 It’s important to note that standing water will ruin it and in that case it can’t be refinished like hardwood can.

 Vinyl: It’s inexpensive, water and stain resistant, and quiet and comfortable to walk on.
 It can be dented and torn so take good care of it.
 Although it can be used in any room, it’s especially good for laundry rooms because it will absorb the noise from your washing machine and dryer.

 Kitchen, Bathroom And Laundry Room

 Tile: It’s durable, scratch-resistant, water resistant, and easy to clean.
 However it is loud and cold to walk on, if it happens to crack it’s somewhat difficult to repair.
 Also, the grout between the Ottawa tiles can get stained.

 Bedroom, Living Room And Hallways

 Hardwood: Natural elements, such as unique designs, incredible strength, and the warmth and comfort of organic design, are brought into your home by natural hardwood floors in Ottawa homes.
 There’s a natural wood floor to match any décor, with designs ranging from classic, natural oak to bold, one-of-a-kind stains and distressing.
 Wood floors are both beautiful and durable.
 More than just being stylish, they are strong and adaptable.
 It’s easy to clean and has a great resale value.
 However, it can be ruined if it gets wet and it needs to be refinished once in a while.
 It’s best in low-traffic areas in order to preserve it.

 Carpet: It’s quiet, soft, and warm to walk on, easy to install and can go over uneven subfloors.
 However it is stainable, can hide dirt, and has to be steam cleaned.